project-khronos/MobilePunch-FrontEnd/README.md

 ## Motivation
 * Project management and event tracking all in one place

-* Accessable, up to date logs
+* Accessable up to date logs

 * Quick and easy to use interface